dm-e/SynEditCb/README.md

 | TestCpp			|  project to assert that all files in SourceRun compile with the classic 32 bit compiler                        |
 | TestCpp64		|  project to assert that all files in SourceRun64 compile with the modern 64 bit compiler                   |

+Of the 64 bit demos, only EditAppDemo compiles with the modern 64 bit compiler.
+The other demos only compile with the 32 bit compiler without linker errors.
+They also have other issues.

 The demos were only tested sporadically.
 I'm presentig it here in hopes of getting feedback on bugs and suggestions for improvments.